 Through the organic dining hall gardens and the BeWell Community Gardens, the Sustainable Food Program cultivates healthy food for the community and provides an experiential model of the food system for students and the Stanford community.

-Each of R&DE Stanford Dining’s seven major dining halls has a dedicated organic garden.
+Each of R&DE Stanford Dining’s eight major dining halls has a dedicated organic garden.
 These gardens are managed by the Sustainable Food Program, and student gardeners assist with maintenance as part of the internship program.
 The gardens are primarily used to educate students about the seasonality of food, the botany of fruits and vegetables, and agroecological methods of sustainable food production.
 Food grown in the gardens is also incorporated into the dining hall menus.